adrianbaertschi/git-history-visualizer/README.md

 abstract that away with Vue CLI.
 Got it working with hints from [here](https://github.com/microsoft/TypeScript-Vue-Starter).
 Learned about [Single File Components](https://v3.vuejs.org/guide/single-file-component.html#single-file-components) in Vue.js.
+Adding replay logic from main.ts into Vue component.
+Adding another component to show the changes as text.
 ### Links

 - https://gource.io/